 The best part is how it will make your whole house smell like an apple orchard while it's simmering.
 The earthy flavors of cinnamon and cloves paired with orange peel, apple slices and pomegranate just scream holiday!

-Guests love this non-alcoholic apple cider, but you can always make it a hard cider by adding spirits like rum or whiskey to mix things up if you're hosting an adult-only party.
+Guests love this alcohol-free apple cider, but you can always make it a hard cider by adding spirits like rum or whiskey to mix things up if you're hosting an adult-only party.

 Crock Pot Wassail is made with simple ingredients found at your local grocery store.
 It makes a big batch and is an easy drink to serve at parties and events.